AndersTrier/reed-solomon-simd/README.md

 ## Credits

-This crate is a fork Markus Laire's [`reed-solomon-16`] crate, which in turn is based on [Leopard-RS] by Christopher A. Taylor.
+This crate is a fork of Markus Laire's [`reed-solomon-16`] crate, which in turn is based on [Leopard-RS] by Christopher A. Taylor.

 [Leopard-RS]: https://github.com/catid/leopard